synbiosystems/Gene-Expression-Across-Growth-Stages/Effective Models/ReadMe.md

 Are the parameter arrays that can be loaded to run the models  <br>  <br>

 GEAGS_run_data_720min_deg.csv and GEAGS_run_data_720min_no_deg.csv are the output from CRN, truncated to first 720 minutes for our observation

+Effective_model_comparison.ipynb loads all the models run data and compares them with the CRN and the experimental data